pkingstonxyz/LiterallyAnythingJam2/README.md

 Can:
  - Slide around the grid in the direction it's moving
- - When it hits a block of the same number, it merges into
+ - When it hits a block of the same number, it merges into it
- - When it hits a block, it stops moving and the other block starts moving

 ### Tsuki-chan